-St. John the Evangelist offers both before and after school care on regular school days and early dismissal days.
+St. John the Evangelist offers both before and after school care on regular school days.
 Before school care is available on a drop in basis.
 Students enter the building at door #15 on the north side of the building, on the upper level.
 Care is provided from 6:30 to 7:30 each morning.
 The cost is \$2 per child per day for 6:30 to 7:30 or \$1 per child per day for 7:00 to 7:30.
 Pre-registration for this program is not required.

 A separate after school care program is available on regular school days.
 This program is housed in the church hall each regular school day from 2:45 until 6:00 PM.
-Pre-registration and scheduling is required for this program.
+Pre-registration is required for this program.
 After school care is available to all students enrolled at St. John the Evangelist in grades K4 through 8.
 Afternoon snacks will be provided.
+Students will be picked up from after school care using door #13.
 No after school care is available on early release days